aaronfc/adventofcode/README.md

-# Aarón Fas solutions for Advent of Code
+# My Advent of Code journey

 My solutions for Advent of Code events.